fasibio/ThreadDistributor/README.md

 At https://github.com/fasibio/ThreadDistributor/tree/master/src/test/java/de/fasibio/threaddistributor/example you find an example.

 IMPORTENT:
-By closing the Programm you have to call Distributor#killAllThreads
+By closing the program you have to call Distributor#killAllThreads

 ```java
 distributor.killAllThreads();